 On his campaign website Ossoff states, “The scientific consensus is unambiguous: if pollution from fossil fuel combustion is not controlled, the consequences will be dire.”
 Ossoff has condemned fossil fuels and plans to reduce carbon emissions.

 If you are interested in learning more about where your state’s candidates for federal and state office stand on energy, click here to access the entire 2020 blog series.
-We encourage readers to register to vote well before registration deadlines, which are in early October but vary by state, and vote in the general election on or before November 3, 2020.
+The voter registration deadline for the U.S. Senate runoff elections in Georgia is December 7 and early voting begins December 14, 2020.
+Election Day for all runoff elections is January 5, 2021.
 For voting information in Georgia, including updates about the impact of COVID-19 on voting, click here.
-Stay tuned for more posts in this series to come!

 This blog was researched and co-written by Suzanne Hollis, a rising junior at the University of North Carolina studying environmental science quantitative energy systems and physics.
 Suzanne is from Atlanta, Georgia and is a summer intern with the Southern Alliance for Clean Energy.